vbud/vbud-website-archive/posts/20150503_serious-gulp.md

 ---
-title: Getting more serious with gulp
+title: Getting serious with gulp
 description: Using gulp to iterate over markdown files and store metadata for the web application.
 tags:
 - gulp